Are multi-signature transaction fees really that expensive?

 However, for enterprise businesses who are moving large sums of money like $100k, the $20 difference between a single-signature and a multi-signature transaction fee is nominal and shouldn’t be a deterrent to multi-signature technology.

-Taproot is an upcoming upgrade to Bitcoin and will introduce new features to the network.
+Taproot is a recent upgrade to Bitcoin and introduces new features to the network.

 While the upgrade includes three Bitcoin improvement proposals (BIP), what is interesting related to multi-signature fees are Schnorr Signatures.

-This feature will allow the signatures of all multi-signature participants to be recorded as one signature on the blockchain.
+This feature allows the signatures of all multi-signature participants to be recorded as one signature on the blockchain.
 This means that regardless of the number of participants, the transaction size will be smaller and therefore the transaction fees will be cheaper.